 Gosford Castle in County Armagh is also used for exterior shots of Riverrun, and Downhill Strand in County Derry is Dragonstone.

 There’s only one major place in Scotland used in the film, and that’s Doune Castle, a medieval castle originally built in the 13th century.
-You might also recognize it from Monty Python and the Holy Grail and as Castle Leoch on a certain time-traveling show *cough*.
+It’s mainly used for Winterfell scenes.

 Plaza de Toros in nearby Osuna served as the Daznak Pit where Daenerys faces off with the Mereen slave masters.